US Visa Wait Times 2026: Current Appointment Delays by Country

 14–30 days

-Often faster than Western Europe
+Often faster than Western Europe; also serves third-country applicants

-Madrid, Spain
+Spain

 Middle East & Africa